gedefili/azure-naming/docs/local-testing.md

 The script wraps `az account get-access-token`, so make sure you are logged in with `az login` first.

+Need to create a dedicated client registration for testing?
+Follow the steps in [Authentication & RBAC](./auth.md#-create-a-test-client-application) before running these commands.

 ## 5. Explore the API with Swagger UI

 When the Functions host is running you can browse fully generated OpenAPI documentation at: